shipperhq/shipperhq.github.io/dev-shipperhq/docs/labels/quickstart.md

 tags: [labels, api, guide, quickstart]
 ---
-import JWTAuth from '@site/docs/transclusion/_jwtauth.md' // This is an included file (see below the Error component)
+import JWTAuth from '@site/docs/transclusion/_jwtauth.md' // This is an included file (see below the Error component) import APIPlayground from '@site/docs/transclusion/_apiplayground.md' // This is an included file (see below the Error component)

 This document is for technical architects and developers that need to integrate with ShipperHQ’s Labels API to build their own integration to generate and print shipping labels.